tomwaddington/origin/README.md

 $ bundle install
 $ npm install
 $ npm install -g grunt-cli (if you don’t already have Grunt installed)
-$ npm install -g bower (if you don’t already have Bower installed)
-$ bower install
 ```

 Then start a local Jekyll server: